 Those higher billing codes are especially needed now, with Medicare announcing an additional 9 percent reduction in all physical therapy rates that started on January 1, 2021.

-So if you don’t have the newest physical therapy modalities in your PT practice, we hope you’ll consider becoming a Hands-On Diagnostics franchise and that you’ll give us a call or send us an email.
+So if you don’t have the newest physical therapy modalities in your PT practice, we hope you’ll consider becoming a Hands-On Diagnostics member and that you’ll give us a call or send us an email.
 If you think your own PT practice could be a little healthier than it currently is, we’re here to help.